 7. 3 in adjoining building, 2 on ground floor.

 all year, restaurant closed Sun night and bank holiday Mon.

-residents’ lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), patio (heating, meal service), unsuitable for disabled.
+residents’ lounge, bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), patio (heating, meal service), restaurant and bar wheelchair accessible.

 allowed in certain bedrooms, some areas of restaurant.